Search This Blog

 UPDATED JANUARY 2024 BY CHARLOTTE

 Premises with an address in one of these two street are frequently referred to being in one or the other street alternately.
 They run into each other and the boundary was obviously more fluid than today.
 Occasional mentions are to Spittal Street by the name of St Thomas Street, referring to the medieval hospital that gave it's name to the area.
 Buildings in Chapel Street furthest from the town may be referred to as being in Chapel End, or less often Town End.
 Those at the junction of the two roads were technically in Spittal Square, previously known as the Common Slough.
 Confused yet?
-If the premises you are interested in isn't here, it will most likely have its own post eg The Greyhound, and The White Hart.
+If the premises you are interested in isn't here, it will most likely have its own post eg The Greyhound, and two White Hart pubs .
 For a full list of old licensed premises, take a look at this long list on the blog here

 Other pub content can be found under the Pub Related menu option in the top drop down menu.